keerthanam12/keerthanam12/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects.**

-- 💬 Ask me about **Programming Languages like Java and Python, Software Development, Full-Stack Web Development and UI/UX Design.**
+- 💬 Ask me about **Programming Languages like Java, Software Development, Full-Stack Web Development and UI/UX Design.**

 - 📫 How to reach me **keerthanam0809@gmail.com**